suncast-org/gx2py/README.md

 ### 2. Linked Submodules on Your GitHub Account

 For a more dynamic and self-updating approach, consider submitting your code as a linked submodule residing on your GitHub account.
 This enables contributors to update their code without the need for frequent pull requests.

+### 3. Gists with Descriptive Markdown Files

+Alternatively, you can contribute by creating a gist with a descriptive markdown file.
+In this markdown file, include a link and a short description of the purpose of your contributed gist.
+Name the markdown file something concise yet descriptive, such as `contribution_guide.md`.
+Initiate a pull request for the markdown document to be inserted in the root of the gx2py repository.

 ## Contribution Guidelines